 Your calf muscles supply the brunt of the work for maintaining a solid dirt bike grip.
 For that reason, you want to focus your conditioning on strengthening your calves.
 The best exercise for strengthening your calves is the classic calf raise.

 The calf raise is very simple to perform.
-Simply stand with your feet hip-width apart, keeping your legs straight.
+Just stand with your feet hip-width apart, keeping your legs straight.
 Then, press up using the balls of your feet, thrusting your body upward and allowing the heels of your feet to rise off of the ground.
-Make sure your abominable muscles are pulled in so your body is not shifting too much.
+Make sure you pull your abominable muscles in, so your body is not shifting too much.
 The key is to stay as straight as possible while performing the exercise.

-To make the calf raise a little more challenging, try doing them on an elevated surface (i.e. standing on the edge of a chair or on top of a thick book).
-This allows you to increase your range of motion, leading to a more complete workout.
+To make the calf raise a little more challenging, try doing them on an elevated surface (i.e., standing on the edge of a chair or top of a thick book).
+This allows you to increase your range of motion, leading to a complete workout.

 You can also add weights to increase the intensity of the exercise.
-Aim for 4 sets of 15-20 reps each.
+Aim for four sets of 15-20 reps each.